-During the summer from July 31 to Aug 2, the International Surf Festival rolls into to Manhattan Beach, complete with volleyball tournaments, lifeguard games, sand soccer, beach runs, and of course, a surfing contest.
+During the summer from July 31 to Aug 2, the International Surf Festival rolls into to Manhattan Beach, complete with volleyball tournaments, lifeguard games, soccer, beach runs, and of course, a surfing contest.

 Manhattan Beach is one of three major South Bay beach towns, along with neighboring Hermosa Beach and Redondo Beach.
 The Strand–a 20-mile paved path along the beach–connects them all.

-Along this concrete boardwalk, you’ll find a parade of people, pedaling, sprinting, strolling, and rolling passed a star-studded lineup of beachfront dream homes.
+Along with this concrete boardwalk, you’ll find a parade of people, pedaling, sprinting, strolling, and rolling passed a star-studded lineup of beachfront dream homes.